AbductiveLearning/ABLkit/docs/Examples/MNISTAdd.rst

 convert the input images to digits (we call them pseudo-labels), and then use the knowledge base (reasoning part) to calculate the sum of these digits.
-Since we do not have ground-truth of the digits, in abductive learning, the reasoning part will leverage domain knowledge and revise the initial digits yielded by the learning part through abductive reasoning.
+Since we do not have ground-truth of the digits, in Abductive Learning, the reasoning part will leverage domain knowledge and revise the initial digits yielded by the learning part through abductive reasoning.
 This process enables us to further update the machine learning model.